input-output-hk/cardano-cli-gui/README.md

 If you want to use the GUI also in debug mode you should run the executable from a terminal window.

 You can also run the GUI from source.
 In that case you need to have `python 3` and the `PyQt 5` library installed.
-Then download this repository, open a terminal in it and run:
+Once they are installed download this repository, open a terminal in it and run:
 ```console
 python cardano-cli-gui.py
 ```